Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj make:controller uploads

-Step 3: Add The Service
+Step 3: Add the Service

 Create internal/uploads/service.go.